 Deep frying the old fashioned way?
 Season them as soon as they come out of the oil when they are hot and have a little oil still on them.

-Frozen fries are easy to season because they have a layer of moisture on them when you remove them from the freezer.
+Frozen french fries are easy to season because they have a layer of moisture on them when you remove them from the freezer.

 How do you get the seasoning to stick to the fries?